Privacy Policy

 Effective Date: 2025-05-17

-Last Updated: 2025-05-17
+Last Updated: 2026-06-16

 Legal Basis for Processing

-• Legal Obligation: When required by Polish or EU law
+• Legal Obligation: when required by Polish or EU law

 Data Collection

-• Personal information (name, email, phone number)
+• Contact information you submit through our form (name, email, phone number)

 • Technical data (IP address, cookies, device information)

-• Usage data (pages visited, services accessed)
+• Usage data (pages visited, links followed)

 Data Use

-• Complying with legal obligations
+• Comply with legal obligations

 Data Retention

-We retain your data for specific periods:
+We retain your data only as long as needed for the purpose above:

-• Technical data: 12 months from collection
+• Technical data: up to 12 months from collection

 International Data Transfers